The ecological consequences of individual-level variation across scales

 Higher trophic levels can influence plant biomass

 Our individual-based community simulation model ABBE showed that interactions between a crop plant, its herbivores, and higher trophic levels were stronger belowground than aboveground and that higher trophic levels indirectly affected plant biomass .
 We also show that simulating experiments based on experimental data from the greenhouse can help to overcome sample size constraints of empirical studies .
 This illustrates the importance of intense collaboration between empiricists and modellers in above-belowground interactions research [10, 25].
 ABBE was also used to assess the relative importance of above- and belowground multitrophic interactions for plant performance along a gradient from natural to agricultural conditions.
 Belowground interactions were more important towards natural conditions and aboveground interactions more towards crops .
-A parallel greenhouse experiment highlighted the importance of rare species and the influence of nematodes on aphid-plant interactions .
+A parallel greenhouse experiment highlighted the importance of rare species and the influence of nematodes on aphid-plant interactions [26, 34].
+I give an overview of modelling aboveground and belowground interactions in a book chapter .

 > in cooperation with Wim van der Putten, Wolf Mooij, Matthijs Vos, and Gera Hol, Netherlands Institute of Ecology NIOO-KNAW, The Netherlands